spinprotocol/spin-layers/README.md

   $ npm run local
 ```

-* Before deploying Layers service be sure that this repository has already been added as a submodule to https://github.com/spinprotocol/spin-celeb-services project on your local.
+* Before deploying Layers service be sure that this repository has already been added as a submodule to the related project on your local.
-In root folder of https://github.com/spinprotocol/spin-celeb-services project
+In root folder of the related project
 ```bash
   $ git submodule add https://github.com/spinprotocol/spin-layers.git
 ```